paraschopra/autovoila/README.md

 ## How to use it
 - Install Claude Code (and have a subscription for it!)
 - Install CCO https://github.com/nikvdp/cco to run claude code safely in YOLO mode (we recommend --backend docker flag for cco)
+  - Optionally, have codex installed so you can have it review and provide feedback along the way
 - Run cco -p "Read voila.md and get started"

 ## Modify the following files to suit yourself:
 - voila.md -> the main prompt (customize it as you want, **highest leverage action**)
 - research-philosophy.md -> if you have a different one than us
-- draft-format/ -> format of the paper youw ant your agent to write the paper in
+- draft-format/ -> format of the paper you want your agent to write the paper in
-- templates/